 Sabre Education used results to inform its program design.

 In Ghana, an IPA research team worked with Sabre Education and Ghana Education Service to conduct a randomized evaluation of the Fast Track Transformational Teacher Training Program (FTTT).
 Results showed that although the program functioned as intended by significantly improving student-teachers’ implementation and knowledge of the national kindergarten curriculum, these impacts faded once newly qualified teachers were posted at their new schools.
 The findings highlighted system-level challenges with both the posting of new teachers and the absence of support in their first teaching year.
 These findings propelled Sabre Education to adjust their program to address the challenges teachers faced at their new schools.
+The changes were implemented during the 2017-2018 academic year.

 Child learning outcomes remain low across sub-Saharan Africa, despite increased access to free primary education and higher school enrollment.
 Early childhood education (ECE) represent a crucial window for development, as it is during these early years that children form the basis for future learning.
 However, many early childhood teachers are undertrained, resulting in poor learning and development for their young pupils despite being in school.
 Experiential learning, in which teachers practice the pedagogies and techniques that they are studying, is commonly thought to be a critical ingredient for successfully training teachers.
 Yet, many teaching schools do not provide intentional training and mentoring for student-teachers who are learning the craft for the first time.